HossamBalaha/Audio-Captioned-Automated-Transcription-Video-Generation-Suite/README.md

 Contains background video assets used in the final video creation:

-- Default video assets in `"./Assets/Videos"`
+- Default video assets in `"./Assets/Videos/Horizontal Videos"` and `"./Assets/Videos/Vertical Videos"`
+- Users can add their own videos to these directories.
 - System expects these videos to be of high quality (4K by default)
 - Each video segment is used for a fixed duration (`maxLengthPerVideo`)